modularizer/kudokid/README.md

    ii. prompt you to enter your 'Client ID' and 'Client Secret' (which will then get saved to a new file named `secrets.yaml`) iii. open a browser window for you to authenticate your app with Strava (which will then save your access token and refresh token to `secrets.yaml`)

-# Developing
+## Developing
-Once authenticated, you can start playing with the Strava API by modifying `kudokid.py`, extending it, or calling functions.
+Once authenticated, you can start playing with the Strava API.
+See [Code Structure](#code-structure) for more information on how the code is structured.
+* I would recommend starting either in `kudokid.py` or `bare_strava_api.py` to start playing with the Strava API

-## NOTE: I highly recommend using `Run in Python Console` in PyCharm to run the program.
+* I highly recommend using `Run in Python Console` in PyCharm to run the program.
 It is sort of a mix between REPL and debugger functionalities and allows for you to easily inspect your variables and run code snippets in the context of the program.

 # Resources From Strava
 * [Getting Started](https://developers.strava.com/docs/getting-started/)
 * [Authenticating with OAuth 2.0](https://developers.strava.com/docs/authentication/)
 * [Strava API Reference](https://developers.strava.com/docs/reference/)

+### Key Points
+* athlete id or activity id is the key to most of the API calls, so call `get_athlete()` and `list_activities()` to get started

+# Code Structure
+* `api_cache.py` - handles caching API responses in a SQLite database to avoid rate limits
+  * not in any way specific to strava, could be used for any API
+* `strava_oauth.py` - handles the OAuth2.0 authentication with Strava
+  * runs a background thread to refresh the access token when it expires
+  * if the refresh token is expired, it will open up a browser window for you to re-authenticate Strava
+* `bare_strava_api.py` - combines the API cache and the Strava OAuth to provide an easy way to make API calls
+  * enumerates _some_ of the Strava API endpoints and types
+  * adds a little bit of ease of use to the Strava API
+  * `BareStravaAPI` is a class intended to be generic and useful for anyone to develop and relatively free of my own goals with the Strava API
+* `kudokid.py` - this is intended to be my clutter-free playground to start developing features around the Strava API

 # Data Storage
 ### Storing Credentials